microsoft/finops-toolkit/docs-mslearn/fabric/create-finops-workspace.md

     :::image type="content" source="./media/create-fabric-workspace-finops/fabric-new-lakehouse.png" border="true" alt-text="Screenshot showing the Lakehouse option." lightbox="./media/create-fabric-workspace-finops/fabric-new-lakehouse.png" :::

 For more information, see [Create a lakehouse](/fabric/data-engineering/create-lakehouse).

->[!NOTE]
->Microsoft Fabric [lakehouses](/fabric/data-engineering/lakehouse-overview) are data architectures that allow organizations to store and manage structured and unstructured data in a single location.
-They use  various tools and frameworks to process and analyze that data.
-These tools and frameworks can include SQL-based queries and analytics, machine learning, and other advanced analytics techniques.

 ## Create a shortcut to storage